 In January of 2015, two historic Triad area law firms merged to become Brinkley Walser Stoner.
 The new firm continues its commitment to providing counseling and legal services to the residents of Lexington and Greensboro, North Carolina, and surrounding areas.
 The attorneys at Brinkley Walser Stoner are not just here to fill out or file legal forms; we are first and foremost counselors here to advise you of your legal rights and options for appropriate solutions.

 The firm has a strong community commitment to the people of Davidson and Guilford Counties and the surrounding areas.
 A part of the firm’s mission is to be of service to the citizens through active participation in community organizations and charitable events.
 Each attorney is encouraged to participate in some type of service or community project.
-The firm also donates annually to numerous charitable organizations, including The Walter F. Brinkley Scholarship Fund at Davidson County Community College.
+The firm also donates annually to numerous charitable organizations in the communities we serve.

 Brinkley Walser | More Than 125 Years of Service